hanefi/sql2df/README.md

+# Introduction

+This is a fork of Can Guler's project (https://github.com/cmpe492-cg/sql2df) with focus on graph processing.
+It is intended to be an open-source toolkit to create dataflow graph representations of SQL queries.
+It can be useful for optimizing how the SQL queries are processed.

 # Folder structure

 - [**doc**](https://github.com/impossiblity/sql2df/tree/master/doc) folder contains JavaDoc documentation generated from the source code comments.
 They describe the functionality of classes and functions.